Skip to main content

 Purchase Tickets

 Unlocking History is a video series that examines the intricacies of everyday life at Eastern State Penitentiary and in prisons today.
-Each month, our researchers delve into the archives and share a unique, often-overlooked slice of history through the lens of a specific person, community, or topic.
+In each installment, our researchers delve into the archives and share a unique, often-overlooked slice of history through the lens of a specific person, community, or topic.

 Unlocking History videos will be shared on our social media platforms and can also be viewed anytime on our YouTube channel once available.